ivanvoitalov/tail-estimation/README.md

 This script is intended to be a single-file simple solution to the complex networks degree sequence _tail index estimation_.
 It consists of several well-established estimators combined into one toolbox along with some useful plotting routines that usually help to analyze a given degree distribution.

+If you use this script as a part of your research, we would be grateful if you cite this code repository and/or the original paper (*link to the paper to be added soon*).

 ## Dependencies

 The script requires the following packages to be installed in addition to the standard libraries shipped with Python: